'Say Something' tip line in schools flags gun violence threats, study finds

 A separate analysis of the data by the Sandy Hook Promise Foundation shows that the tips and interventions that followed prevented six planned school shootings during the course of the four years.

 The tips and the follow-ups also prevented 38 instances of school violence and more than 100 planned suicides.
-They also led to more than 1,000 mental health interventions.
+They also led to more than 1,000 mental health interventions, according to the foundation's analysis.

 Thulin explains that the system is more than just a phone line.
 It begins with training a school community, including students and staff, to identify signs of potential violence and self harm.
 Students can then anonymously report a potential threat through an app, a phone number or a website.